AlonsoBTech/AlonsoBTech/README.md

   I'm an IT ethusiast looking to build my skills and knowledge in the industry to pursue my DevOps and Solutions Architect cloud goals.
-I have been in customer service roles for 4 years and 1 year of doing office management and other roles but none of them sparked my interest and passion as much as technology have.
-Maybe because I have always been around a computer from a young age either playing video games or trying to fix issues that I caused (download a virus file and trying to not have my computer get destroyed from it 😄).
+I have been in customer service roles for 4 years and 1 year of doing office management and other roles but none of them sparked my interest and passion as much as the tech industry have.
+It could be because I have always been around a computer from a young age whether playing video games or trying to fix issues that I caused (downloaded a virus file by mistake and trying to not have my computer get destroyed from it 😄).
 Working in and with the cloud has been a fun and passionate journey for me (the satisfying feeling of finally getting my Terraform code to work is just amazing) which I will continue to improve and make myself better! 😄